Volvo says to extend holiday shutdowns in North American truck ops

 Volvo, which in North America mainly sells trucks under its own as well as the Mack brand, said the production stops would take place in December and January on the Volvo Trucks side.

-The Swedish firm, a rival of truck brands from Daimler (DAIGn.DE), Volkswagen (VOWG_p.DE) and U.S. group Paccar (PCAR.O), in October forecast the North American heavy-duty truck market would contract 10 percent in 2016.
+The Swedish firm, a rival of truck brands from Daimler , Volkswagen and U.S. group Paccar , in October forecast the North American heavy-duty truck market would contract 10 percent in 2016.